UK Dementia Book Club

 All the books are written to enable people living with dementia to continue to enjoy reading and sharing a book.
 Based on the research of Dr Alan B. Stevens and Dr Cameron Camp, and following the international evidence base, the books were inspired by books written by Gail Elliot Gerontologist and Dementia Specialist, DementiaAbility, Canada.

 An important feature of the book is the size, font and layout of the material, and all books are reviewed by residents living in Milford Care Homes in Derbyshire and Nottinghamshire.
 The books are factual, thus reducing the risk of a person finding they cannot follow complex or abstract content but have a reminiscence approach encouraging conversation and discussion.
+The books do not have any pictures, as this was found to cause distraction.

 The books can be read alone, with family or a companion or be used in a book club in any setting.